ParkerLatham/MIST4610-Project1-Group3/README.md

 # Queries

 <img width="1037" height="527" alt="Screenshot 2025-10-26 at 8 29 50 PM" src="https://github.com/user-attachments/assets/36620b66-939b-4121-8599-e3610bfed20f" />
+Description: This query retrieves all details from the Game table—such as the game ID, date, home team, away team, and referee—but excludes the venue information.
+It is designed to provide an overview of scheduled games while focusing only on matchup and officiating details rather than the location.

 <img width="1037" height="527" alt="Screenshot 2025-10-26 at 8 31 05 PM" src="https://github.com/user-attachments/assets/6e0c61b5-96a8-4732-9918-1e8caf3d8ddb" />